BenniG123/OpenCVLabJam/README.md

 ## Setup
 ### Installing OpenCV
+Make sure Python 2.7 is installed on your machine.

 Follow [this link](http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.html#install-opencv-python-in-windows) to install the OpenCV Libraries in Windows.

 Follow [this link](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html) to install the OpenCV libraries in Linux.